How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 • Sometimes the manufacturing location

-If the primary identification plate is difficult to read, additional sources may help confirm information:
+If the plate is difficult to read, additional sources may help confirm information:

 • Original purchase paperwork or registration documents